-MUSC has no beds available at Intensive Care Unit
+MUSC has no beds available at Intensive Care Unit; Roper ICU at capacity

 CHARLESTON, S.C.
 (WCSC) - Officials with the Medical University of South Carolina said on Wednesday afternoon that they have zero beds available at their Intensive Care Unit as COVID-19 cases rise in the state.